Description

 INGREDIENTS:

-• 2 tablespoons or more, to taste, Salt Table Leek, Chive, and Onion Seasoning Blend
+- 2 tablespoons or more, to taste, one of the Salt Table blends mentioned above

 HOW TO MAKE IT:

-2. 2.
-Make the vinaigrette: chop the garlic and sprinkle it with salt.
+- 2. Make the vinaigrette: chop the garlic and sprinkle it with salt.
 Rub it to a paste with the flat side of the knife.
 Scrape it into a mixing bowl and whisk in the lemon juice, vinegar, and mustard.
-Whisk in the oil a few drops at a time until emulsified and whisk in 2 tablespoons of Leek, Chive, and Onion Seasoning.
+Whisk in the oil a few drops at a time until emulsified and whisk in 2 tablespoons of one of the Salt Table blends mentioned above.
 Set it aside 10-15 minutes, taste, and adjust seasonings and lemon juice.
 Put the shrimp in a bowl and pour all the vinaigrette over them.
 Add the celery, scallions, and capers, toss well, cover, and refrigerate at least 2 hours or until needed.

 Butter-Toasted Croutons: Cut 2 1-inch thick slices firm, crusty bread into 1-inch cubes.
 Warm 1 tablespoon olive oil and 1 tablespoon butter in large skillet over medium heat.
 Add bread and toss to coat.
 Pan-toast, tossing regularly, until evenly browned and crisp, about 6-8 minutes.